siberianfox/g2wiki/Digital-DRO.md

 ##Using the Digital Digital Readout
+The DIgital DIgital Read Out uses G2 on a Due to count steps an an external device and convert them back to position for display as JSON.
+This is useful for very fine accuracy measurement and testing.

 ##Building the DDRO
 The digital DRO builds from the digital-dro branch of the Synthetos G2 github repo.
 Do this: